 This round was a little different, with the racecar’s presence and orange glow difficult to overcome.
 Though a low car (especially when compared to modern cars), the street car's 50-series sidewalls and fender gap made it look like a 4x4 beside the race car.
 However, the pair had a somewhat charming feel emanating from beneath the angular design language.
 Both are rare, original examples of a car commonly overshadowed by their '60s and '70s siblings.
 But as awesome as the predecessors were, the elders sat in the garage while we admired the '80s and '90s iron.

 As the photoshoot wrapped up, another opportunity arose: why not bring out Chad’s GT350?
-Yes, a Mustang was about to crash our Camaro party, and we were quite happy to let it happen, but an accident occurred.
+Yes, a Mustang was about to crash our Camaro party.
+We were quite happy to let it happen, but an accident occurred.
 A truck crashed into of the Camaro that is heading to the party and we immediately called the local automobile accident attorneys to help us with the auto insurance claim.

 Chad’s GT350 started life as a Hertz rental before changing hands for pennies on the dollar due to fire damage.
 As if the life of a rental wasn’t enough, the next owner converted it into a race car.
 Chad has owned the car for 15 years, and Mike recently helped out with its upkeep by spraying the current coat of silky green paint at Campbell Auto Restoration.
 The Mustang successfully competed in the 2017 Monterey Motorsports Reunion.